Steve Schwartzberg

 “Heaven is my father and Earth is my mother, and even such a small creature as I finds an intimate place in their midst.
 Therefore that which fills the universe I regard as my body and that which directs the universe I consider as my nature.
 All people are my brothers and sisters, and all things are my companions.”

 This is the heart of our vision: a society rooted not in domination, but in sisterhood and brotherhood.
 A politics not of division, but of equal belonging.
-A democracy that does not merely seek to govern on behalf of the people, but a more genuine self-government in which we remember who we are and who we can be—together.
+A democracy that does not merely—and, for that matter, only ideally—seek to govern on behalf of the people, but a more genuine self-government in which we remember who we are and who we can be—together.

 If we are to do markedly better in the future—and to live in genuine self-government rather than simply dream it—we must choose the way of reverence as a people and as human beings: We must change our collective self-consciousness and adopt a new social self-understanding grounded in the wisdom of this land and our maintenance of right relations with each other and with our grandmother Earth.